threefoldfoundation/books/content/abundance_internet/architecture/internet_today.md

 ![alt_text](img/today_internet.png "image_tooltip")

 The internet today is constructed in a centralized way, we exist many times and became a product of big centralized corporations.
-There is also a real cyber pandemic going on; there are cyber attacks everywhere and backdoors in most of the electronic equipment we use.
-This architecture is unsafe, not scalable, power hungry and unable to deliver equality.
-Still, more than half of our planet does not have decent affordable access to the internet.
+There is also a real cyber pandemic going on, there are cyber attacks everywhere and backdoors in most of the electronic equipment we use.
+This architecture is unsafe, not scalable, power hungry and not able to deliver equality.
+Still more than half of this planet does not have decent affordable access to the internet.

-Blockchain technology is a huge step in the right direction but it's a shared architecture distributed over the world where data gets replicated in many locations.
-It is a good technology choice for use-cases like money, smart contracts, voting, digital notary services and identity management but not at all suited for building a new internet.
-This is also called web4.
+Blockchain is a huge step in the right direction but it's a shared architecture distributed over the world where data gets replicated on many locations.
+It's a good technology choice for use cases like money, smart contracts, voting, digital notary and identity but not at all suited for building a new internet with.
+This is also called web 4.
 Developers still need to develop applications connecting to multiple blockchains and centralization is often not good enough.